srvr-au/bums/README.md

 - asks how much swap memory you want created
 - if UFW (firewall) installed you can allow openssh and enable the firewall
-- asks if you want to download and install msmtp-mta (a very lightweight mta) msmtp-mta is great for a server that wont be receiving emails, just generating them DNS server, Storage Server.
+- asks if you want to download and install msmtp-mta (a very lightweight mta) msmtp-mta is great for a server that wont be receiving emails, just generating them.
+Uses include : DNS server, Storage Server.
 Backup Storage.
 Database Server. etc
 - if you choose no it will download install2.sh to install POSTFIX (and NGINX)
 - if you choose yes it will ask if you want to install sysstat, logweatch, rblCheck, systatReport, rebootCheck and configure unattended-upgrades to email you